YUMJiHyeon/DEVOPS/report.md

 Reflection Perspective

-Use of Generative AI -> ✨ YES just the entire project tihi ✨
+Use of Generative AI -> ✨ YES ✨

 We used it when we got stuck or encountered unexpected errors.
 It has been a life saver for the most part.